Wednesday, June 11

 "Using someone’s correct personal pronouns is a way to respect them and create an inclusive environment..."

 As of September 1, 2024, the cost for a Foot Clinic appointment will be $30.
-This must be paid in advance, at the time an appointment is made, and is non-refundable.
+This includes a subsidy of $10/person from our supporters.
+The $30 fee must be paid in advance, at the time an appointment is made, and is non-refundable.

-Thanks to the ONE Good Deed Fund and Mascoma Bank, we are able to offer partial or full assistance with the fee, if that is needed.
-Please simply let Andrea or Colleen know, when scheduling an appointment; please call (802) 863-3982.
+Thanks to the ONE Good Deed Fund and Mascoma Bank, we are able to offer partial or full assistance with the fee if that is needed.
+Please simply let Andrea or Colleen know, when scheduling your appointment; please call (802) 863-3982.

 We look forward to continuing to offer Foot Clinics, with Wendy Bombard, R.N.